dunglas/vulcain/spec/vulcain.md

 The `hreflang` parameter contains a language as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and in this language.
-When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept-Language` request header to this value.
+When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` set the `Accept-Language` request header to this value.
+If the `hreflang` parameter isn't provided but the server is able to guess the language of the relation using other mechanisms (such as the `hreflang` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.4), then the `Accept-Language` request header `SHOULD` be set to the guessed value.

 The `type` parameter contains a media type as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and having this media type.
-When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept` request header to this value.
+When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` set the `Accept` request header to this value.
+If the `type` parameter isn't provided but the server is able to guess the media type of the relation using other mechanisms (such as the `type` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.3), then the `Accept` request header `SHOULD` be set to the guessed value.

 If several parameters are provided for the same selector, the server `SHOULD` preload only relations matching the selector and constraints hinted by the parameters.